qppd/smart-chair/README.md

 - Total: 11 input features

 ### Model Output
-- Single float value (0.0 to 1.0)
-- Values > 0.5 indicate bad posture
-- Values ≤ 0.5 indicate good posture
+- Multi-class classification with probabilities for each posture type
+- Classes: 0=Good Posture, 1=Slouching, 2=Leaning Left, 3=Leaning Right (customizable)
+- System selects the class with highest probability

 ### Firmware Commands
-- `predict`: Runs ML inference on current sensor readings and controls actuators based on result
+- `predict`: Runs ML inference on current sensor readings, controls actuators, and logs data
+- `user X`: Select user profile (0-4) for personalized calibration
+- `calibrate`: Calibrate sensors for current user (sit in good posture)
+- `logs`: Export historical posture data for analysis

+### User Profiles and Calibration
+- Supports up to 5 user profiles stored in ESP32 SPIFFS
+- Each profile includes personalized baseline readings and thresholds
+- Calibration process: User sits in correct posture, system records baseline values
+- Dynamic thresholds adapt to user's body type and weight

+### Data Logging
+- Stores last 100 posture predictions with timestamps and sensor data
+- Data can be exported via serial for trend analysis
+- Enables monitoring posture improvement over time

 ### Model Replacement
 To update the model:
-1. Train a new Random Forest model
+1. Train a new Random Forest model with multi-class labels
 2. Convert to .tflite using TensorFlow tools
 3. Replace the `model_tflite` array in the code with new model bytes
 4. Update `model_tflite_len` with the new length